 It is this unconditional love that will be a key as we raise our children for God in the light of eternity.
 It will be the strength of our relationship with them and a model of how they should have a relationship with their Savior.
 We can begin this at any time—the sooner the better.
 It is never too early or too late to begin loving our children.

-I Corinthians 13 reveals many insights on demonstrating genuine love.
+In I Corinthians 13, many insights on demonstrating genuine love are revealed.
 Living out these aspects of love will increase family harmony.

 - Love is long-suffering when exhausted and discouraged.